ti-cortex-m4/demo-java-completablefuture/doc/article.md

 The concept of a _future/promise_ exists in many programming languages (JavaScript: `Promise`; Java: `Future`, `CompletionStage`, `CompletableFuture`, Google Guava [ListenableFuture](https://github.com/google/guava/wiki/ListenableFutureExplained); Scala: `scala.concurrent.Future`) that allows writing asynchronous code that still has a _fluent interface_ as synchronous code.

->A _future/promise_ can be in two states: incompleted and completed, and completion can be performed either with a result to indicate success, or with an exception to indicate failure.
+A _future/promise_ represents the eventual result of an asynchronous operation.
+A _future/promise_ can be in two states: incompleted and completed, and completion can be performed either with a result to indicate success, or with an exception to indicate failure.

 In a broader sense, the terms _future_ and _promise_ are used interchangeably, as a placeholder for a parallel-running task that hasn't been completed yet but is expected in the future.